holmsj/aem-guides-wknd/docs/sling-dynamic-include-aemaacs.md

 ## But what about AEMaaCS?

 Support for SDI in in AEM as a Cloud Service has been in a grey area of support, with confusion around whether it can be recommended.
-Some clarity has been added since it's underlying Dispatcher module, mod_include, has been added to Supported Apache Modules in documentation.
+Some clarity has been given since its underlying Dispatcher module, mod_include, has been added to Supported Apache Modules in documentation.
 This does contain a caveat
 > mod_include (no directives supported)

 Despite this addition, SDI documentation found in Experience League is specific to AEM 6.5, where there are some unclear differences compared to setting up in AEMaaCS.
 As mentioned above, no mod_include directives are supported in CS, but this does not mean we're out of luck.
 Actually, mod_include is enabled by default and we don't need to bother with some steps shown in older 6.5 documentation.